sachenl/sachenl.github.io/_posts/2021-04-26-module_1_final_project.markdown

 ![fig5](https://raw.githubusercontent.com/sachenl/dsc-mod-1-project-v2-1-online-ds-sp-000/main/picture/fig5.png)

 In general, the Adventure and Action movies earned more money than other types of movies.
-If we want to focus on the earning of the movies, choosing adventure or action or the mixuture types containing these genres is a good chocie.
+If we want to focus on the earning of the movies, choosing adventure or action or the mixture types containing these genres is a good choice.
 Also, the rating for these two types are above the average.
-If we want to focus only the high rating, seleting drama and cocumentary movies is good choice.
+If we want to focus only the high rating, seleting drama and documentary movies is good choice.